LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 This website and its creator does not share nor sell email addresses.

-This website is for informational, motivational and entertainment use only and is not a substitute for medical advice nor intended to diagnosis, treat or cure any health conditions.
+This website is for informational, motivational and entertainment use only and is not a substitute for medical advice nor intended to diagnosis, treat, cure or prevent any health conditions.

-This site, nor its creator and author, Grace Kelly, other professionals and/or any affiliates, are liable in any capacity for any negative results a person may experience as a result of trying things that Grace discusses herein.
-Grace is not an M.D., an N.D., a pharmacist, or an herbalist, nor purports herself to be.
+This site, nor its creator and author, Grace Kelly, other professionals referenced or recommended, and/or any affiliates, are liable in any capacity whatsoever in perpetuity for any negative results a person may experience as a result of trying things that Grace Kelly discusses herein.
+Grace Kelly is not an medical doctor, a naturopath, a nurse, a pharmacist, or an herbalist, nor purports herself to be.
 What she shares should not be misconstrued as medical advice.

-Always consult medical experts trained in the area of health in which you seek advice to ensure your best health.
+Always consult medical experts trained and currently licensed in the areas of health in which you seek advice to ensure your best health.

 Inclusion of a site link does not imply that Grace has read the entire site and should not be misconstrued as endorsement for all contents.

-This site assumes no responsibility for knowing when companies to whom Grace refers readers, have policy changes that may affect any and all data currently known and stated herein.
-If you have a valid issue with any referrals, please email the company and copy Grace on the email if you believe it necessary.
+This site assumes no responsibility for knowing when sites or companies to whom Grace refers readers, have policy changes that may affect any and all data currently known and stated herein.

 Spinal Trap: Back 2 Good